HTML and WebGL Integration

 Set an isOverUI flag when the pointer enters an HTML element.
 Clear it on leave.
 In the canvas event handler, check this flag and skip raycasting if the pointer is over UI.

-Touch devices: Touch events do not have persistent hover state.
-There is no mouseenter equivalent that fires before a click.
+Touch devices: Touch has no persistent hover state, so there is no mouseenter firing before a click.
 Use pointerdown/pointerup rather than click for both layers.
-On pointerdown, check if the target is an HTML interactive element.
-If yes, handle in DOM.
-If no, forward to raycasting.
+On pointerdown, check whether the target is an HTML interactive element: if it is, handle it in the DOM; if not, forward to raycasting.

 Layout Patterns